 Some local food shops will deliver food to your home for a small charge.
 Many local restaurants and take-aways also deliver food to your home.

 Support with meals

-If you're unable to heat up frozen meals yourself and you don't have access to someone to prepare your meals, you can request a decision on your care and support here.
+If you're unable to heat up frozen meals yourself and you don't have access to someone to prepare your meals, you can request an assessment.

 Food and poverty